 - Bassky: The bassky is a cross between the mellow basset hound and rambunctious Siberian husky.
 This unique blend results in a sweet, happy go lucky pooch that is always ready for the next round of fetch.

-- Brittany Spaniel: These purebred pups are fun-loving, lively, and always ready to accompany you on your next adventure.
+- Brittany Spaniel: Brittanys (and most Brittany mixes) are fun-loving, lively, and always ready to accompany you on your next adventure.
 The Brittany spaniel is eager to please and highly trainable.

 - English Setter: The English setter is a sweet, playful pup that loves being around other dogs and people.
 These spotted dogs make great family companions.